 Where to Go Snorkeling

 Now that you have the equipment, where do you go snorkeling?
 Many companies offer snorkeling tours, allowing you to experience the best experiences San Diego has to offer.
 Scuba San Diego is one such company, offering guided snorkeling tours of La Jolla Cove in addition to their diving tours.
 For those of you who don’t want strangers interfering with your snorkeling experience, you will have plenty of opportunities to check out what’s under the sea at the beaches in the area.
 The most popular spots include Mission Point Beach with its quiet waters, Shell and Boomer Beach just south of La Jolla, and Sea Lion Cave and Devil’s Slide just north of La Jolla.
 All of these places offer clear blue waters teeming with colorful and fascinating sea life for your viewing pleasure.

 San Diego Snorkeling Spots

 Is that sticky and itchy feeling you get on your skin after it dries; luckily, you planned well and your 710 Beach Rentals oceanside vacation escape comes with a spacious shower to wash away the remains of the ocean salt.
-Reserve yours today and discover the magical adventures of the best snorkeling in Sandiego.
+Reserve one of the best vacation home rentals San Diego has to offer and discover the magical adventures of the best snorkeling in Sandiego.